lidofinance/lido-ethereum-sdk/examples/rewards/README.md

 - The Graph API key

+> **_NOTE:_** The subgraph deployed on The Graph Decentralized Network.
+The subgraph data is indexed and served by independent indexers on the network.
+Therefore, the performance of the subgraph may depend on the indexer selected at the time of the request.
+> Also, due to distributed indexers, the data in the subgraph may lag slightly behind the data in the on-chain network.

 [Implementation example](./src/rewardsSubgraph.ts)

 Information about the user’s rewards can be obtained from off-chain using SDK without the need for calculation using a formula.